 General

-Zebra Dove: Native to Asia.
+Zebra Dove: A slender long tailed dove.
 Upperparts are brown-gray with black barring.
-Underparts are pink to buff with fine black and white bars on the sides of the neck, breast, and belly.
-Outer tail feathers white-edged.
-Blue-gray face with blue skin around the bill and eye.
+Underparts are pink to buff with fine black and white bars on sides of the neck, breast and belly.
+Outer tail feathers white edged; blue-gray face with blue skin around the bill and eye.
 Sexes are similar.
-Juveniles are darker with brown mottled upperparts, brown underparts.
+Female has a pink center to breast.
+Juveniles are paler and have more brown mottled upperparts; brown underparts.
+Barred feathers on back and wing coverts have buff fringes; barring extends onto the crown and nape, as well as across entire breast.

 Range and Habitat